 She smiles.
 She looks at her feet, steps forward.
 “It’s not meant as pressure,” she says.

-“It's like dirt itself wants a sacrifice for what happened in that house in God's Country,” I say to her.
+“It's like dirt itself wants a sacrifice for what happened in God's Country,” I say to her.

 She looks away as she repositions her posture, then leans against the door frame again.